Best 3D Printer for Beginners UK 2026

 | **Under-extrusion** (gaps in layers) | Nozzle partially clogged | Cold pull cleaning, check filament path |

-For deeper troubleshooting, our bed levelling guide and setup guide cover the most common issues step by step.
+For deeper troubleshooting, my bed levelling guide and setup guide cover the most common issues step by step.

 Tempting to jump straight into a massive project.
 Don't.
 Build skills gradually: